uabrc/uabrc.github.io/docs/workflow_solutions/using_anaconda.md

 ### Install Packages

-To install packages using Anaconda, use the `conda install` command.
+To install packages using Anaconda or Miniforge, use the `conda install` command.
 The `-c` or `--channel` command can be used to select a specific package channel to install from.
-The `anaconda` channel is a curated collection of high-quality packages, but the very latest versions may not be available on this channel.
-The `conda-forge` channel is more open, less carefully curated, and has more recent versions.
+The `anaconda` channel is a curated collection of high-quality packages, but it is subject to Anaconda's updated terms of service and the use of its packages are restricted by its new license, also the very latest versions may not be available on this channel.
+The `conda-forge` channel is more open, less carefully curated, has more recent versions, and is also available to use on Miniforge.

 ```bash
 # install most recent version of a package